anira-project/anira/docs/sphinx/usage.rst

   ``anira_miss_fn``, set with ``anira_contract_hard_set_miss_fn(contract, fn, user_data)``
   (``Hard::miss_fn`` / ``miss_user_data``, ``ContractHandle::hard_miss_fn``).
 It is called once
-  per missed block on the thread that called the entry, for the whole block: ``inputs`` and ``outputs`` are one ``anira_tensor`` per host slot, in host slot order and covering every host slot, the arrays the entry was handed (section 3.2; a host slot number counts the Streamed, Buffer and Static specs of its side, a State spec has none).
-A slot the call did not carry is an empty tensor
+  per missed block on the thread that called the entry, for the whole block: ``inputs`` and ``outputs`` are one ``anira_tensor`` per slot, in slot order and covering every slot, the arrays the entry was handed, the caller's own under a ``_multi`` form (section 3.2; a slot is the tensor's position in the model config's list of its side, State tensors included).
-  (``shape[1] == 0``), a pop passes empty inputs, and the input block of a process form is already pushed and still intact, in place too.
+  A slot the call did not carry, and the position of a State tensor always, is an empty tensor (``shape[1] == 0``), a pop passes empty inputs, and the input block of a process form is already pushed and still intact, in place too.
 The function fills the memory of every output whose ``shape[1]`` is above ``0`` and returns ``ANIRA_OK``; any other status makes anira zero-fill them.
 The entry still returns ``ANIRA_MISSED`` with a count of ``0``.
 The function